Blog > Documentation > Mental Status Exam Cheat Sheet + Examples

 What Is a Mental Status Exam?

-A Mental Status Exam (MSE) is a structured way to assess and document a client’s current cognitive and behavioral functioning.
-It captures key observations across areas like appearance, mood, speech, cognition, perception, and thought patterns.
+A Mental Status Exam (MSE) is a structured clinical assessment used to observe and document a client's current psychological and behavioral functioning.
+It captures observations across domains including appearance, behavior, speech, mood, affect, thought process, thought content, perception, cognition, insight, and judgment.

 Download our